koelling/amplimap/docs/advanced.rst

     general:
       ignore_umis: true

+.. _running-capture:

 Running on capture-based data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Capture-based sequencing results in reads of varying length from the
-target regions, which do not contain any primer sequences.
-Thus, the normal
+target regions, which do not contain specific primer sequences.
-amplimap approach of identifying probes based on primer sequences no
-longer applies.
+This means that some features of amplimap, such as the trimming of primer sequences
+or low quality bases and the detection of off-target capture events will no longer be
+applicable.

 However, amplimap can still produce pileups and variant calls
-using unmapped bam files as input.
+from the raw FASTQ or unmapped/mapped BAM files.

-To run this, create a working directory containing the
+To do this, create a working directory containing a
 ``targets.bed`` or ``targets.csv`` file as usual, as well as a
-``config.yaml`` file containing at least these settings:
+``config.yaml`` file containing at least this setting:

 ::

     general:
       use_raw_reads: true

+If you have gzipped FASTQ files without UMIs, put them into the usual :ref:`reads-in` directory.

+If you have BAM files with unmapped reads, do not create a ``reads_in`` directory
-Then, create a subdirectory called ``unmapped_bams_in`` inside your
+but instead create a subdirectory called ``unmapped_bams_in`` inside your
-working directory and place your unmapped .bam files
+working directory.
+Place the files
 there (see also :ref:`unmapped-bams`).

+If you have BAM files with reads that have already been mapped to the genome,
+you can put these into a directory called ``mapped_bams_in`` instead.

+Then you can amplimap as usual to generate coverage data, pileups or variants calls.

-If you have UMIs, these should be provided in the bam file
+If your reads have UMIs, these should be provided in the BAM file
-using BAM tag and the corresponding tag should be given in the config file, eg.:
+as a tag, the name of which should be given in the config file:

 ::